GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 ## Prerequisites

 ### Required Software
-To use the oxd PHP library, you will need:
+To use the oxd-php library, you will need:

-- A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
+- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google.
-- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-server](https://gluu.org/docs/oxd/3.1.1/install/ ) running on the same server as the client application.
-- An active installation of the [oxd https extension](../../install/index.md) if client applications are on different server than oxd server.
+- An active installation of the [oxd-https-extension](https://gluu.org/docs/oxd/3.1.1/install/ ) if oxd-https-extension connection is used.
+In this case, client applications can be on different servers but will be able to access oxd-https-extension.
 - A Windows server or Windows installed machine / Linux server or Linux installed machine.

 ### Configure the Client Application

-- Your client application must have a valid ssl cert, so the url includes: `https://`
+- Your client application must have a valid SSL certificate, so the URL includes: `https://`

 - Enable SSL by setting the valid certificate and key in your virtual host file: